 - We also ask that children not eat before undergoing surgery.
 You will find what is required from your child in the leaflet 'Anaesthesia'.

 - We usually use mask anaesthesia until the age of about 10.
-As with adults, we prefer the normal technique of anaesthesia via a blood vessel for children over 10 years of age.
+As with adults, for children older than 10, we prefer the normal technique of using IV anaesthesia.

 - In the case of young children-youth (up until 14 years of age), a parent or guardian may be present when the child is placed under anaesthesia.
 After that, we ask you to wait outside the Operating Room.